llogiq/mutagen/README.md

 Mutation testing is a way of evaluating the quality of a test suite, similar to code coverage.
 The difference to line or branch coverage is that those measure if the code under test was *executed*, but that says nothing about whether the tests would have caught any error.

+## How `mutagen` works

+`mutagen`'s  core functionality is implemented via a procedural macro that transforms the source code into

+The procedural macro has access the bare AST.
+Information about inferred types, implemented traits, control flow, data flow or signatures of other functions are not available during the execution of procedural macros.
+Therefore, the mutations must be possible without

+In order to be fast, it is necessary that the compilation of the test suite is performed only once.
+To achieve this, all mutations are baked into the code once and are selected at runtime via an environment variable.
+This means the mutations are not allowed to produce code that fails to compile.

+This project is basically an experiment to see what mutations we can still apply under those constraints.

 ## Using mutagen

 You need Rust nightly to compile the procedural macro.